On the equivalence of binary cubic forms: Introduction

-The analogue of part~(3) of this theorem for binary cubic forms over~$\Z$ follows from Theorem~13 of~\cite{bhargava2004}, and the proof there carries over without significant change: our Cardano invariant is denoted~$\delta$ in~\cite{bhargava2004}; a quadratic ring~$S$ (over~$\Z$) is fixed whereas we fix the discriminant~$\D\in\Ks$, and the ideal $I$ of \cite{bhargava2004} is irrelevant for us, as our base ring is a field.
-This last fact enables us to give a simpler proof than in~\cite{bhargava2004}.
+The analogue of part~(3) of this theorem for binary cubic forms over~$\Z$ follows from Theorem~13 of~\cite{bhargava2004}, and the proof there carries over without significant change: our Cardano invariant is denoted~$\delta$ in~\cite{bhargava2004}; a quadratic ring~$S$ (over~$\Z$) is fixed whereas we fix the discriminant~$\D\in\Ks$, and the ideal $I$ of \cite{bhargava2004} is irrelevant, as our base ring is a field.
+This assumption enables us to give a simpler proof than in~\cite{bhargava2004}.

-The last part of the Theorem, for the case of~$\SL(2,K)$-orbits, is the same as Corollary~14 of~\cite{bhargava-elkies-shnidman2020}.
+The last part of the Theorem, for the case of~$\SL(2,K)$-orbits, is the same as Corollary~20 of~\cite{bhargava-elkies-shnidman2020}.

 This theorem implies that the $\SL(2,K)$-orbits on~$\BC(K;\D)$ carry a group structure, in which the identity is the class of reducible cubics.
 Testing whether~$z(g_1)=z(g_2)$ amounts to testing whether a certain monic cubic over~$K$, constructed from~$g_1$ and~$g_2$, has a root in~$K$.
 In terms of the group structure, we are testing that the~$\SL(2,K)$-orbits of~$[g_1]$ and~$[g_2]$ are equal by testing whether~$[g_1][g_2]^{-1}$ is trivial.
 For an interpretation of this group in terms of Galois cohomology, see Section~\ref{sec:elliptic-curves}.